Raddmason99/discord-bot-starterpack/DiscordAPI.md

   * <img src="/img/CreateBot.png" alt="drawing" width="600"/>
   * Click to reaveal token, save this key. **DONT SHARE THIS KEY**
   * <img src="/img/BotKey.png" alt="drawing" width="400"/>
-* Invite your bot to your Discord Server using the link below.
+* Invite your bot to your Discord Server using the link below on a browser.
 Make sure to use your **APPLICATION ID** in the link.
 ```
 https://discord.com/oauth2/authorize?client_id=INSERT_APPLICATION_ID_HERE&scope=bot&permissions=8
 ```